 - Absolute Net Lease: Finally, in the Absolute Net Lease, the tenant is responsible for a base rental amount plus all operating expenses and maintenance.

-Net Leases tend to be more owner friendly because it places the risk of rising operating costs on the tenant.
+Net Leases tend to be a more owner friendly commercial real estate lease because it places the risk of rising operating costs on the tenant.
 We like Net Leased properties for this exact reason and seek them out as part of our core investment strategy.
 But, it is important to understand that the Net Lease structure also reduces the base rental amount that can be charged to the tenant because they are responsible for so many of the operating expenses.

 Finally, the Percentage Lease is a structure where the tenant pays a base rental amount; plus a percentage of their sales on a monthly basis.
 Percentage leases are particularly common with retail tenants who rely on heavy foot traffic to produce sales.

 Why Commercial Real Estate Lease Structure Matters

 Commercial properties are valued on their Net Operating Income, which is defined as their income less expenses.
 The higher the Net Operating Income, the higher the value of the property.